mawngo/go-batch/README.md

 	}
 	// Remember to close the running load before your application stopped.
 	// Closing will force the loader to load the left-over request,
-	// any load request after the loader is closed is not guarantee
+	// any load request after the loader is closed is not guaranteed
-	// to be processed, and may block forever. if err := loader.Close(); err != nil {
+	// to be processed and may block forever. if err := loader.Close(); err != nil {
 		panic(err)
 	}
-	// If you do not want to load left over request, then use StopContext instead.
+	// If you do not want to load the left over request, then use StopContext instead.
 	// if err := loader.StopContext(context.Background()); err != nil {
 	//     panic(err)
 	// }